-This course covers everything from our regular Confined Space Entry 1 day course, with an extra day for the content and practical activities relating to roles and responsibilities of the team, the confined space risk assessment process, gas testing and issuing permits.
+This course covers everything from our regular Confined Space Entry 1 day course, with an extra day for the content and practical activities relating to roles and responsibilities of the team, hazard analysis, and the permit issuing process.

 This nationally recognised training course is designed for people who work in or around confined spaces.
-The course can be tailored to suit your company’s specific training requirements focusing on the safety procedures and practical scenarios relevant to your particular confined space operations.
+Pinnacle are a national leader in confined space training, and this course is tailored to the major site-specific training requirements focusing on the safety procedures and practical scenarios relevant to the typical confined space operations on WA sites.
 While there is a standard set of learning outcomes for the course, we understand that the context and environment in which the learning is applied is varied.
 It is designed to teach participants how to:

 - Identify and control confined space hazards